-Unlocking of Preset Tare and Levels editing from the main picture, is valid until you return to the main picture.
+Unlocking of "Preset Tare" and "Levels" editing from the main picture, is valid until you return to the Weight Screen.

 Unlocking of any function under the Main Menu is valid until you leave the Main Menu.

 There is also a protection from local and remote users both changing parameters.
-See chapter Remote Access section Remote / Local Access for more information.
+See chapter 'Remote Access' section 'Remote / Local Access' for more information.